Catoca Airport

 Catoca Airport is an airport in the Lunda Sul Province of Angola.
 It serves the Catoca diamond mine.

-The runway is 26 km north of the city of Saurimo, and is 17 nautical miles from the Saurimo VOR-DME (Ident: VSA), located on the Saurimo Airport.
+The runway is 26 km north of the city of Saurimo.

-The runway had recently been asphalted by Fidens under contract to the Catoca Mine.
-The usable runway had been shortened slightly and received twice weekly flights from Luanda by TAAG Angolan Airlines on a Monday and a Friday.
+The runway was asphalted by Fidens under contract to the Catoca Mine.
+The usable runway was shortened slightly, and received twice weekly flights from Luanda by TAAG Angolan Airlines on a Monday and a Friday.
 While these flights were operated by TAAG, they were charter flights reserved for Catoca Mine employees only.